freon4dsl/Freon-documentation/docu-content/010_Documentation/040_Defining_Scope_Rules/020_Namespace_Imports/+page.md

+---
+title: Namespace Imports
+description: Learn how to extend visibility in Freon by importing namespaces, define inheritance-like behavior, use recursive imports, and control visibility with public and private properties.
+tags: namespace imports, scoping, visibility, recursive imports, private properties, Freon, DSL development, scope rules
+---

 <script>
     import Figure from "$lib/figures/Figure.svelte";
 </script>

 # Namespace Imports

-Previously we have seen that the set of visible nodes in a namespace consists of its declared nodes plus the visible nodes of its parent namespace.
+Previously, we saw that the set of visible nodes in a namespace consists of the nodes it declares and the nodes visible in its parent namespace.
 This standard visibility can be extended with **imports**.
 When a namespace is imported into another namespace, its declared nodes are added to the visible nodes of the latter.

 In the following example, `basedOn` is in the language structure definition (`.ast` file) a property of the